martintrojer/martintrojer.github.com/content/post/2012-07-11-n-queens-with-corelogic-take-2.md

 As you can see, with looping we are generating drastically less associations for core.logic to consider, that's good for performance.

-Now it's ~70x faster than the original solution in the previous post.
-For a 8-queens run, this is ~50x slower than the hand-rolled functional backtracking solution in [the very first posting]({{< ref "2012-03-25-enumerate-n-queens-solutions.md" >}}).
-That's still pretty good for a generic prolog machinery with all the extra expression power that it packs.
+Now it's approximately 70 times faster than the original solution in the previous post.
+For an 8-queens run, this is about 50 times slower than the hand-rolled functional backtracking solution in [the very first posting]({{< ref "2012-03-25-enumerate-n-queens-solutions.md" >}}).
+That's still pretty good for a generic Prolog machinery with all the extra expressive power that it provides.

-Next part in this series will use cKanren functionality that is being worked on at the moment in core.logic.
+The next part in this series will use cKanren functionality that is being worked on at the moment in core.logic.
 That might be even faster!